Quotes: Mostly with Economic or Academic Twists

 "Elaborate models can give an impression of providing results that are in fact not justified, whereas, with simpler models, it is more apparent if the results are not justified.
 The elaborate models are like black boxes which are supposed to give you the answers.
 And you do not know if anything goes wrong." --- Charles Stein in his Singapore Interview well begun but rerouted by Singlish at the end.

-An amazing number of people seem to think that they are wizards.
+An amazing number of people model their behavior on wizards.

 ...Greek stock market had risen by 30% last year despite a contracting economy while in Shanghai stocks were down all year as the Chinese economy grew by 7%. --- Josh Brown recalling his conversation with Steve Leisman, 3/9/2013.